kafkaesque-io/pulsar-beam/README.md

 # Pulsar Beam

-Beam is an http based streaming and queueing system that is backed up by Apache Pulsar.
+Beam is an http based streaming and queueing system backed up by Apache Pulsar.

-1. Data can be sent to Pulsar via an HTTP POST method as a producer.
+1. A message can be sent to Pulsar via an HTTP POST method as a producer.
-2. Data can be pushed to a webhook or Cloud Function for consumption.
+2. A message can be pushed to a webhook or Cloud Function for consumption.
-3. A webhook or Cloud Function can reply processed message, in the response body, back to another Pulsar topic via Pulsar Beam.
+3. A webhook or Cloud Function receives a message, process it and reply another message, in a response body, back to another Pulsar topic via Pulsar Beam.

 Opening an issue and PR are welcomed!
 Please email `contact@kafkaesque.io` for any inquiry or demo.

 ## Advantages
 1. Since Beam speaks http, it is language and OS independent.
-You can take advantage of powerhouse of Apache Pulsar without limitation to choice of client and OS.
+You can take advantage of powerhouse of Apache Pulsar without limitation of client library and OS.

-Immediately, Pulsar can be supported on Windows and any languages.
+Immediately, Pulsar can be supported on Windows and any languages with HTTP support.

 2. It has a very small footprint with a 15MB docker image size.